Sustainable Streets programme

 How much do parking permits cost?

 The cost of a parking permit is calculated based on the emissions of a vehicle.
-You can check how much a parking permit would cost for your vehicle using our online permit calculator tool.
+Check how much a parking permit would cost for your vehicle using our online permit calculator tool.

-Blue Badge holders in areas with a parking permit scheme can apply for a free annual resident permit.
+Blue Badge holders in areas with a parking permit scheme can apply for a Disabled Resident Parking Permit, this allows permit holders to park in any resident, dual or triple use bay in the borough.

 Carers of residents in areas with a parking permit scheme can also apply for a free carers permit, allowing them to visit free of charge for up to four hours.